If you are experiencing a “black screen” when you login, please contact NCI at Your Service.

-NCI Remote Apps provides access to your home (H:) and group (L:) drives, email, and various applications (Outlook, Word, Firefox, etc.) from remote locations, such as while on travel or working from home.
+NCI Remote Apps provides access to your HOME (H:) and GROUP (L:) drives, email, Microsoft services like Teams, SharePoint Online and OneDrive, and various applications (Excel, PowerPoint, Word, Firefox, Chrome, etc.) from remote locations, such as while on travel or working from home.
 The speed of your Internet connection (dial-up, high-speed Internet) will affect how well these resources work for you.

 Logging Into Remote Apps